CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Proposed framework

 \subsection{Scaffolding Dataset}

-The first scaffolding dataset encompasses challenging problems specifically designed for the subject of Biology, along with their corresponding subproblems, essential facts for solving the main problem, hints, incorrect student responses, and relevant feedback for each subproblem.
-This comprehensive set of elements, especially with the focus on breaking down problems into manageable subproblems, aims to equip \botname with crucial skills to provide step-by-step assistance to learners, promoting deeper understanding and engagement with the subject matter.
+The first scaffolding dataset comprises challenging biology problems within Bloom's taxonomy Levels 4-6 \cite{bloomtaxonomy}, accompanied by the corresponding subproblems, hints, incorrect student responses, and relevant feedback.
+This comprehensive set of elements emphasizes the development of skills in \botnamens, such as problem decomposition and feedback provision for incorrect responses~\cite{sonkar2023deduction, liu2023novice}.
+As a result, the scaffolding dataset aligns SPOCK with the learning principles of scaffolding in education \cite{wing2006computational, shute2017demystifying}, where complex problems are divided into smaller tasks, and learners receive step-by-step guidance.

-To construct the dataset, we employ a carefully crafted prompt for generating content, which plays a pivotal role in directing generative LLMs such as GPT-4 to produce contextually relevant and focused output.
-An example of the prompt and the generated content can be found in Table~\ref{tab:p1e1}.
-The given prompt guides the LLM in crafting a complex, challenging problem corresponding to a specific section and learning objective Additionally, it provides the necessary facts to answer the main problem while breaking it down into subproblems.
-The prompt also ensures that the final solution to the main problem is included, and for each subproblem, it generates a hint, an incorrect student response, and the corresponding feedback
+To construct the dataset, we use a carefully crafted prompt that directs generative language models (GPT-4 in this paper) to produce contextually relevant information.
+An example of the prompt and generated content can be found in Table~\ref{tab:p1e1}.
+This prompt guides the language models in generating challenging main problems and their subproblems.

-As the first dataset equips the Tutorbot with essential problem-solving skills, such as providing hints and segmenting problems into smaller tasks, it paves the way for the application of these capabilities through the second dataset.
-In the following section, we will explore the creation of the second dataset, which focuses on engaging and cohesive student-Tutorbot.